shivamrawat1/techtonic/readme.md

-A web application for generating custom newsletters on latest news and research that matches your interest.
+Fullstack web application for technical and behavioural interview simulation and structured feedback based on STAR and UMPIRE framework.

 ## Prerequisites